 |Light||Partial to full sun|

 |Diseases||Beet curly top virus, fungal root rot, damping off|

 Swiss chard was first named Beta vulgaris by a Swedish botanist, Carl Linnaeus.
 Over the years, it became viewed as a subspecies.
 Nowadays, it goes by the botanical name of Beta vulgaris subsp. vulgaris.
 It is also known by a number of common names, although silverbeet, chard, Swiss chard, or leaf beet are likely the best-known.

 These plants average 18 inches tall to 24 inches tall.
 They have big, dark green leaves with pronounced ribbing.
 The stalk can be white, yellow, or red, depending on the cultivar.
 Sometimes, the stalk features a mix of colors.
 During the second year of growth, the plant also produces small green flowers on top of the flowering stalks.

-With big dark green leaves, the foliage is beautiful and makes these plants an excellent garden crop.
+With big dark green leaves, the foliage is beautiful and makes these plants an excellent garden crop, or an addition to a flower garden.
 It propagates through seeds that are typically sown between April and August in the Northern hemisphere.
 The plant takes around 50 to 60 days to mature.